allenwb/jsmirrors/README.md

 The mirrors.js prototype requires a JavaScript implementation that supports ES5 functionality.
 These is limited use of strict mode but in general things will still work without it.

-For an introduction to the princples behind mirror based reflection read: [Mirrors: design principles for meta-level facilites of object-oriented programming languages](http://bracha.org/mirrors.pdf) by Gilad Beracha and David Ungar.
+For an introduction to the princples behind mirror based reflection read: [Mirrors: design principles for meta-level facilites of object-oriented programming languages](http://bracha.org/mirrors.pdf) by Gilad Bracha and David Ungar.

 --------------